jimernest90/in-our-HTMelement/README.md

 - This means that HTML is our structure of our web page.
 CSS (Cascading Style Sheets) is the design of our webpage.
 Javascript is how we make our web page dynamic.

 ### What are HTML tags??
+HTML consists of a series of elements. <br/>
 Tags are what surround HTML elements.
 Most Elements have an opening and closing tags.<br/>
 The opening tags looks like  &lt;tag> .
 The Closing tag is &lt;/tag> . <br/>
 The content for the HTML element goes between the tags like this: &lt;tag> Content &lt;/tag> <br/>